Recorded & Past 2025 Live Events

 You’re invited to the quietest block party EVER!
 Clare Jones will host a short session designed to move you past creative barriers and forge ahead in the company of others.
 Bring whatever you write with: laptop, journal, typewriter, quill.
 We will check in for 10 minutes, write independently for 40 minutes, then wrap up for 10 minutes.
 Have a cookie, build community, and hone your craft.

-Text in Play (a performance panoply)
+Theatre Incognita, Text in Play

 Theatre Incognita curates staged readings/ performances of works from local writers.
-Writers and performers TBD.